grafana/grafana/contribute/backend/instrumentation.md

 ### Validate and sanitize input coming from user input

-If span names, attribute or event values originates from user input they should be validated and sanitized.
+If span names, attribute values, or event values originate from user input, they should be validated and sanitized.
 It's very important to only allow a pre-defined set of span names to minimize the risk of high cardinality problems.

 Be careful to not expose any sensitive information in span names, attribute or event values; for example, secrets, credentials, and so on.